-Make special efforts to engage minority, low-income, elderly and disabled populations in the transportation planning process through public involvement strategies:

-- Staff continued to maintain and update its list of minority and other EJ organizations and those individuals that work with minority populations or lower income neighborhoods.
+- Staff worked with an inter-departmental team led by the City of Madison's Data Team to develop a new set of EJ priority areas using methodology that can be applied within each municipality, within/out the MPO's Planning Area, and county-wide as appropriate.
+This data set was finalized late in the summer of 2024, too late to be adopted and used in the EJ analysis of the 2025-2029 TIP. - Staff assisted with the development of the City of Madison's updated ADA Transition Plan's Transportation sections, including providing data on accessibility in the pedestrian network and the presence of curb cuts. - Staff participated in the City of Madison's Planning Department Equity Team, including development of Plain Language guidance and translation prioritization. - Make special efforts to engage minority, low-income, elderly and disabled populations in the transportation planning process through public involvement strategies: - Staff continued to maintain and update its list of minority and other EJ organizations and those individuals that work with minority populations or lower income neighborhoods.
 In addition, the list of contacts of city of Madison neighborhood organizations that encompass EJ areas was also updated.
 MPO staff have partnered with the Capital Area RPC to enhance relationships with some of these organizations, with a joint CARPC and MPO staff meeting with advocacy and neighborhoods groups representing BIPOC communities to start dialogue and better understand the needs and desires of members of these communities.
 Notices regarding draft TIP, RTP, and similar meetings are emailed to these organizations.
 Special notices continue to be sent to minority newspapers and other media sources. - Until in-person meetings were suspended due to COVID-19, all MPO Policy Board meetings were held at the Madison Water Utility Building on Olin Avenue on the south side of Madison in close proximity of a large EJ population concentration.
-For both in-person meetings and after Policy Board meetings resumed virtually, meeting notices include information in Spanish, Hmong, and Traditional Chinese on how to request translation services. - The MPO continued efforts to implement the recommendations in its Title VI Program/LEP Plan.
-The RTP project web site included a Spanish page with links to vital documents and other translated documents, as well as providing links and phone numbers to request translation services for other materials and languages.

-- The 2022-'23 Dane County Bicycle Map was published with both English and Spanish text, making it one of the few bi-lingual bicycle maps published for an entire U.S. county; to the knowledge of MPO staff, the 2020 edition was the first bi-lingual bicycle map published for any community or county in Wisconsin. - Analysis of O/D data for areas with concentrations of EJ populations was completed using StreetLight Data; the data was used to identify important transit service and bicycle facility improvements to aid people residing in these areas. - MPO staff continued to assist Metro in processing and analyzing passenger boarding and alighting, passenger loading, and on-time performance data for use in service planning and Title VI compliance. - MPO staff will hold focus groups with minority and low-income populations in the fall of 2023; focus groups are currently scheduled through the Latino Academy of Workforce Development, and focus groups with recent immigrants are being planned with Jewish Social Services.
-All focus group materials will be translated into appropriate languages for each focus group, and translation services will be available during the focus groups.
-Organizations hosting focus groups will be provided monetary compensation for their work, and participants will receive gift cards as compensation for their time.
+For both in-person meetings and after Policy Board meetings resumed virtually, meeting notices include information in Spanish, Hmong, and Traditional Chinese on how to request translation service - The MPO continued efforts to implement the recommendations in its Title VI Program/LEP Plan.
+The RTP project web site included a Spanish page with links to vital documents and other translated documents, as well as providing links and phone numbers to request translation services for other materials and languages. - The 2024 Dane County Bicycle Map was published with both English and Spanish text, making it one of the few bi-lingual bicycle maps published for an entire U.S. County; to the knowledge of MPO staff, the 2020 edition was the first bi-lingual bicycle map published for any community or county in Wisconsin. - Analysis of O/D data for areas with concentrations of EJ populations was completed using StreetLight Data; the data was used to identify important transit service and bicycle facility improvements to aid people residing in these areas. - MPO staff continued to assist Metro in processing and analyzing passenger boarding and alighting, passenger loading, and on-time performance data for use in service planning and Title VI compliance. - MPO staff held focus groups with minority and low-income populations in the fall of 2023 through the spring of 2024.
+Organizations hosting focus groups were provided monetary compensation for their work, and participants received gift cards as compensation for their time.
+Host organizations and accommodations made for each group are discussed in greater detail in the Past Activities section.